The Metro Connect Fall 2026 agenda is now live!

 · How operators are quantifying the ROI of new localised interconnection through performance gains, improved customer experience, and faster service deployment.

 As demand for digital infrastructure accelerates across the US access to talent has emerged as one of the most critical bottlenecks to growth.
-From network engineers and splicing crews to project managers and construction partners, operators that can attract, train and retain talent are gaining a decisive advantage in their ability to deploy and operate with speed and scale.
+From network and data center engineers to project managers and construction partners, operators that can attract, train and retain talent are gaining a decisive advantage in their ability to deploy and operate with speed and scale.

 This town hall gives delegates the chance to hear candid insights from data center developers, fiber providers, municipalities, and adjacent sectors such as oil and gas projects, in successes and challenges of getting projects of the ground.
 Delegates will have the opportunity to submit questions and hear answers in real-time.